YakimaProgrammer/wvhs-instagram-aggregator/README.md

 After forwarding ports 80 and 443, you should now be able to access `http://<yourdomain>/`, but not `https://<yourdomain>/`.

 ### Adding HTTPS
 Follow [these instructions for installing `certbot`](https://certbot.eff.org/).
-On your server, run this command:
+Then, on your server, run this command:
 ```bash
 $ sudo certbot --nginx -d <yourdomain> -d <yourdomain>
 $ sudo systemctl reload nginx